 What are Pumpkin Seeds?

-Pumpkin seeds, also known as pepitas, are edible seeds that come from pumpkins, a member of the Cucurbitaceae family.
+Pumpkin seeds, also known as pepitas, are edible seeds in pumpkins, a member of the Cucurbitaceae family.
 These flat, oval-shaped seeds are typically found encased in the fibrous flesh of the pumpkin's inner cavity.
 While pumpkin seeds have been enjoyed for centuries in various cuisines, their nutritional value has only recently gained widespread recognition.

 In terms of their nutritional composition, pumpkin seeds are a nutritional powerhouse.
 They are an excellent source of plant-based protein, providing a complete amino acid profile necessary for various bodily functions.